szaumoor/ZSTweaks/README.md

 This component is an attempt at making pure Thieves more effective with a portion of thief-usable weapons without relying on stats, APR or proficiency points.

-Essentially, when wielding a weapon they can use with what I call "finesse", which is a concept that I borrowed from NWN, they can deal extra damage per attack randomly (additively), based on the base attack damage of the weapon used (vanilla values).
+Essentially, when wielding a weapon they can use what I call "finesse", which is a concept that I borrowed from NWN, they can deal extra damage per attack randomly (additively), based on the base attack damage of the weapon used (vanilla values).
 This includes bows, crossbows, clubs, daggers, long swords, scimitars, wakizashis, ninja-tos, katanas, and short swords.
 It's hacky, as most things not quite supported by the game, but it works.
 To be more specific:

 - **Scimitars, long swords, quarterstaves**: 10% chance per hit to inflict 1d8/6+bonus of slashing/crushing damage.
 - **Katanas**: 15% chance per hit to inflict 1d10+bonus of slashing damage.